Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

         slingshot-fabric-manager-5dc448779c-d8n6q   2/2     Running   0          4d21h
         ```

-        Run `fmn_status` in the slingshot-fabric-manager pod and save the output to a file:
+        Run `fmn_status` in the `slingshot-fabric-manager` pod and save the output to a file:

         ```bash
-        ncn-m001# kubectl exec -it -n services slingshot-fabric-manager-5dc448779c-d8n6q \
+        ncn# kubectl exec -it -n services slingshot-fabric-manager-5dc448779c-d8n6q \
                      -c slingshot-fabric-manager -- fmn_status --details | tee fabric.status
         ```

-    10. Check management switches to verify they are reachable \(switch host names depend on system configuration\).
+    1. Check management switches to verify they are reachable \(switch host names depend on system configuration\).

         ```bash
-        ncn-m001# for switch in sw-leaf-00{1,2} sw-spine-00{1,2} sw-cdu-00{1,2}; do
+        ncn# for switch in sw-leaf-00{1,2} sw-spine-00{1,2} sw-cdu-00{1,2}; do
                  while true; do
                      ping -c 1 $switch > /dev/null && break
                      echo "switch $switch is not yet up"